ismamz/postcss-utilities/docs.md

 ## Sticky Footer

-### Fluid

 <div class="util">
 {% highlight css %}@util sticky-footer([footer height], [wrapper selector]);{% endhighlight %}
 </div>

-Ensure that your fixed-height footer stays down at the bottom of the viewport, where God intended it to be, even if your content is too short to keep it down naturally.
+Ensures that the fixed height footer is kept down at the bottom of the viewport, even if the content is short.

 | Parameter | Type | Default | Optional |
 |-----------|------|---------|----------|